Since 2014, investment in Non-Alcoholic SteatoHepatitis (NASH) has taken off with a fervor reminiscent of immuno-oncology. What’s it all about?

 Papatheodorou notes that while “the discussion in NASH had mostly centered on the metabolic aspect of the disease, the deals of the last few months indicate the interest in addressing more directly the fibrotic and inflammatory components of the disease.”

 One such deal, the €1.4B acquisition of Tobira by Allergan, hinged on cenicriviroc, a first-in-class immunomodulator targeting the inflammatory and fibrogenic pathways of NASH.
-This drug later missed its primary endpoint of NASH resolution, though it reach its secondary endpoint in fibrosis.
+This drug later missed its primary endpoint of NASH resolution, though it reached its secondary endpoint in fibrosis.

 In another massive deal, Gilead acquired Nimbus for its Phase I Acetyl-Coa Carboxylase programs to inhibit the production of more fatty acids in already-fatty livers.
 The total amount, which could reach €1.1B, is a lot of money to gamble on such an early-stage drug!